1996 Super League season: Rule changes

-Championship
+Media coverage

+The beginning of the Super League era coincided with that of a new TV contract with Murdoch's Sky Sports, which was already the First Division's broadcaster, but now offered a more thorough schedule, featuring a Friday and a Saturday game on most weeks.
+Up to seventeen cameras, including seven replay angles, were used.
+Video judges now replaced in-goal judges during games broadcast on Sky.

+Season summary

-On 29 March 1996, Super League kicked off in Paris before 17,873 people at the Charlety Stadium when new team Paris Saint Germain overcame Sheffield Eagles 30-24.
-Jacques Fouroux, the PSG president, described that night, "Ninety eight per cent of them [the crowd] were new to the game, but they understood it right away.
+On 29 March 1996, Super League kicked off in Paris before 17,873 people at the Charlety Stadium when new team Paris Saint Germain overcame Sheffield Eagles 30–24.
+Despite air traffic disruptions that forced members of the British press to seek alternate means of transport, the Super League received ample plaudits for its opener, with PSG president Jacques Fouroux declaring that night: "Ninety eight per cent of them [the crowd] were new to the game, but they understood it right away.
 They saw tries, lots of commitment and lots of movement.
 They saw beauty.
 They attended a great party."

-The reigning champions Wigan were hoping to maintain their hold on the championship in the newly formed Super League.
-However, at the end of the season St. Helens were crowned inaugural Super League champions after a win over Warrington Wolves at Knowsley Road, finishing in first position on the league ladder.
-During the year a secondary title, known as the Premiership was also played, with the final being contested between Wigan and the championship winners St. Helens with Wigan coming out victorious and Andy Farrell winning the Harry Sunderland Trophy.
+Pundits announced that the season would be more competitive than seen in recent memory, and predicted that St Helens would mount a serious challenge for Wigan's title.
+The Saints fulfilled those promises, and were crowned inaugural Super League champions after a win over Warrington Wolves at Knowsley Road, finishing in first position on the league ladder.
+During the year a secondary title, known as the Premiership was also played, with the final being contested between Wigan and the championship winners St Helens with Wigan coming out victorious and Andy Farrell winning the Harry Sunderland Trophy.

-Workington Town finished bottom for the second successive season and thus relegated to the first division.
+While a French team was an unknown quantity at this level, Paris Saint-Germain was deemed capable of at least avoiding relegation.
+Workington Town were the overwhelming favourites for the wooden spoon, and failed to beat the odds, finishing at the bottom of the standings for the second successive season.
 To date this is their only Super League season and no other club from Cumbria has competed since, Salford Reds were promoted to take their place in Super League II.

-League table
+Table

 Premiership

 The top four finishing teams competed in a short play-off series for the Premiership Trophy.
-This competition was separate to the Super League Championship awarded to St. Helens, and continued a long tradition in British rugby league of crowning a season champion and an end of season Premier.
-The final was played between the Wigan and St. Helens on Sunday, 8 September at Old Trafford before a crowd of 35,013.
+This competition was separate to the Super League Championship awarded to St Helens, and continued a long tradition in British rugby league of crowning a season champion and an end of season Premier.
+The final was played between the Wigan and St Helens on Sunday, 8 September at Old Trafford before a crowd of 35,013.
 Wigan won the match 44-14 and their loose forward Andy Farrell received the Harry Sunderland Trophy as man-of-the-match.